 Drop-in Writing Appointments

 How it works

-Drop-ins are for same-day requests, and on a first come, first served basis.
-The Zoom link will be available for the duration of drop-in hours.
+For online drop-ins, the Zoom link will be available for the duration of drop-in hours.
 If a consultant is available, they will see you immediately.
 If the consultant is already with a student, we will let you know when a spot becomes available.
 We will do our best to accommodate all requests, however, drop-ins are not guaranteed.

 Weekly Group Sessions and Non-Credit Classes

 For students who use English as an additional language.
 These weekly group sessions build oral fluency and interpersonal communication skills through group discussions, real-life tasks, and presentations.
 Learn strategies for vocabulary development, general/professional communication, and gain confidence in your conversation and facilitation skills.

 The group runs weekly.
 Register for Conversation Group Sessions.